Pomax/lib-font/README.md

 </html>
 ```

 Note that there is no legacy ES5 version of this library available.
-Except for IE11, there are no ES5 browsers anymore, so if you _really_ need to target dead browsers, have a look at [babel](https://babeljs.io/).
+There are no ES5 browsers outside of IE11 anymore, so if you _really_ need to target dead browsers, have a look at [babel](https://babeljs.io/).

 ## Introduction